devdiogenes/fedora-helpers/README.md

 `./script-name.sh`

-Each script is responsible for installing a specific set of applications or packages.
-Be sure to read the instructions inside each file before running it.

 ## Contributing

 If you have suggestions for new scripts or improvements to existing ones, feel free to open an issue or pull request in this repository.